nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 });
 ```

 This example outputs two values to the console: 1 and 4.
-The value 1 comes from `yield 1`, as the 1 is being passed right back into the variable `value`.
+The value 1 comes from `yield 1`, as the 1 is passed right back into the `value` variable.
 The 4 is calculated by adding 3 to `value` and passing that result back to `value`.
-Now that data is flowing between calls to `yield`, it's just a small change to allow asynchronous calls.
+Now that data is flowing between calls to `yield`, you just need one small change to allow asynchronous calls.

 ### Asynchronous Task Runner

-Whereas the previous example passed static data back and forth, waiting for an asynchronous process is slightly different.
+The previous example passed static data back and forth between `yield` calls, but waiting for an asynchronous process is slightly different.
 The task runner needs to know about callbacks and how to use them.
 And since `yield` expressions pass their values into the task runner, that means any function call must return a value that somehow indicates it's an asynchronous operation that the task runner should wait for.
-How can you signal that?

-For the purposes of this example, any function meant to be called by the task runner will return a function that executes a callback.
-For example:
+Here's one example of how you might signal that a value is an asynchronous operation:

 ```js
 function fetchData() {